broimp/learning_by_doing/methods_and_recursion/Readme.md

 have longer than average lengths to set a room with uniform table spacing.

-It would be nice to make the table array fit the two dimensional room, and not just be a line of tables.
+It would be nice to make the table array fit a two dimensional room grid, and not just be a line of tables.
 It would be nice to load a gem that does wire frame output and present output in a graphic display.
 It would be nice to have other balancing and sorting methods.
 It would be nice to use an object structure that could recursively seek some optimal configuration, and I would love advice on how to make steps in that direction.

+#### Changed calling arguments to add number of tables

+Also randomized table sizes.